 Almost every new pitcher that comes in (99%) is doing most of the above bad pitching cues.
 They reduce a pitchers speed an average of five or more miles per hour, hurts their control and also puts much more added stress on the arm and shoulder.
-Most new pitchers add 1 to 2 miles per hour in the first lesson because the difference is amazing when you learn what the best pitchers do.
+Most new pitchers add 1 to 2 miles per hour in the first lesson because the difference is amazing when you learn what the best pitchers really do.

-Mike Sedberry's Baseball And Fastpitch Softball Pitching Academy
+Mike Sedberry's Baseball And Fastpitch

-Learn the seven traits all successful pitchers have in common that help them throw harder with more control.
+Learn the traits all successful pitchers have in common that help them throw harder with more control.
 Even in pro baseball and fastpitch softball, pitchers perform these traits at various levels, the most successful pitchers execute them at the highest level.
 We also use a radar gun so you can see the increase in your velocity as you learn these traits.

 You will learn about pitch movement, changing speeds and game management.
 Become a more successful and confident pitcher.